 OPVSCVLA is the name I have given to my soul.
 Whatever it becomes, in the end it will have been made complete by my annihilation, finito!

 This material is from my book and will be progressively updated.
 Notifications of updates, thoughts and commentary can be followed on an associated blog at Spindriftpages - The Blog).
 I do hereby consign my soul, as long as the hosting fees are paid, to the comforting vastness of cyberspace.
 I wish it bon voyage!

-I will not be upsetting anyone directly but be aware that I have been through some difficult patches and I do not intend to hold back.
+I will not be deliberately upsetting anyone directly but be aware that I have been through some difficult patches and I do not intend to hold back.
 If you identify yourself from oblique references and it worries you put me down right away.
-It would have been unintentional but I would like to know if you think I have been guilty of dishonesty.
-If proved I promise to make corrections.
+Any offence is unintentional but will not have been due to dishonesty.
+I would like to know if you think I have been guilty of such and if proved I promise to make corrections.

 You might actually get to know the real me instead of the "me" you might have wanted me to be.
-Persons of a sensitive disposition might be offended in which case I suggest that you set me aside and spend some serious time dealing with your self doubt.
-Refreshingly perhaps you will not find much of that self doubt nonsense in here.
+Persons of a sensitive disposition might be offended in which case I suggest that you set me aside and work on yourself.
+Refreshingly perhaps you will not find much of self doubt in here.